smaclell/smaclell.github.io/_drafts/maintainning-code-for-money.md

 ===============================================================================

 What improvements or refactoring will pay off the most?
 I don't know.
 It depends on you code.
 Too many defects?
-Refactoring for testablity and adding more tests could help prevent regressions or future defects.
+Refactoring for testability and adding more tests could help prevent regressions or future defects.
 Do you have to repeat the same changes in multiple areas?
 Reducing the duplication could help you.
 Try browsing the [refactoring catalog][catalog] for more ideas.